NHTSA Warns Chrysler of Need to Recall Jeeps Due to Fire Risk

 Adding fuel to fire against the Jeep Cherokee defect is a public campaign by Jenelle Embrey, who had been spending about $2,000 a month to fund three billboards in the Frederick County Virginia area, depicting a Jeep Grand Cherokee engulfed by flames and the plea: “Help Save Innocent Families Change.org/DangerousJeeps.”

-On October 5, Embrey witnessed the deaths of a mother and her teenage son in fiery explosion, after their Jeep Grand Cherokee was struck from behind.
+On October 5, Embrey witnessed the deaths of a mother and her teenage son in a fiery explosion, after their Jeep Grand Cherokee was struck from behind.